roninfrodsham/mapbox_test/README.md

 # Mapbox places test

-For this to work create an account and use the localhost api key and store in a `.env` as `VITE_MAPBOX`.
+For this to work, create an account and use the localhost api key and store in a `.env` as `VITE_MAPBOX`.

 To run project